|Major Groups > Polypores > Inonotus obliquus|

 Yuck.
-This unattractive fungus is a parasite on paper birch throughout the tree's range in North America.
+This unattractive fungus is a parasite on paper birch and other birch species throughout northern North America.
 Inonotus obliquus is usually found on standing trees, looking like a large lump of blackened, crusty material, reminiscent of charcoal, thrusting itself through the tree's bark.
 This stage of the fungus, which is described and illustrated here, is asexual (officially it's called a "sclerotium"); the later, sexual stage of Inonotus obliquus appears after the death of the tree, underneath the bark, appearing like a spreading patch of whitish-then-brown, poroid material.
 The sexual stage is rarely seen, since it occurs under the bark.

 Regarding the putative "medicinal" properties of this mushroom: I am sorry to put it this bluntly, but this mushroom is not going to cure your cancer, nor any other ailment you may have—and if someone has sold you a product based on the assumption that it will, you have purchased some snake oil from a witting or unwitting charlatan.
 The only health benefits associated with consuming Inonotus obliquus result from the exercise involved with hunting for it in the woods.
 There is no legitimate scientific support for the idea that mushrooms are medicinal in any specific, eat-them-to-get-better way.
 None.
 There is only pseudoscience, bad science reporting in the mainstream news media, and very wishful science reporting in the alternative health media.
 For further information, see Nicholas Money's "Are mushrooms medicinal?"
 (2016).

-Ecology: Parasitic on paper birch and, after the death of the tree, saprobic; causing a white rot; found year-round, but growing in summer and fall; widely distributed in northern North America, throughout the range of paper birch.
-The illustrated and described collections are from Michigan.
+Ecology: Parasitic on paper birch, yellow birch, and other birch species (also reported on alder); after the death of the tree, becoming saprobic; causing a white rot; found year-round, but growing in summer and fall; widely distributed in northern North America, throughout the range of the host trees.
+The illustrated and described collections are from Michigan and North Carolina.